Primary Application

 Applicants may claim an entitlement to an easement based on documentary title.
 Claims can only be made when:

-• the land forming part or whole of the dominant tenement is the subject of the application and the easement is additional to the claim, or
+• the land forming part or whole of the dominant tenement is the subject of the application and the easement is additional to the claim - see section 14(5) Real Property Act 1900 or

-Note It is also possible to convert an easement to Torrens title by lodging a Statement of Title Particulars for the dominant tenement parcel.
-A Conversion Action will be prepared in NSW LRS and a new Qualified/Limited Certificate of Title created (on creation this title will not contain a notification regarding the easement).
-A Request (Form 11R) may then be lodged requesting that the easement be noted as appurtenant to the land in the qualified title.
-The Request should be accompanied by an Old System search proving that the grantors in the creating deed had good title to create the easement and that it was not subsequently extinguished by union of tenements.
+NOTE: It is also possible to convert an easement to Torrens Title by lodging a Statement of Title Particulars for the dominant tenement parcel.
+A Conversion Action will be prepared in NSW LRS and a new Qualified/Limited Certificate of Title created (on creation, this title will not contain a notification regarding the easement).
+A Request form 11R may then be lodged requesting that the easement be noted as appurtenant to the land in the Qualified Title.
+The Request form should be accompanied by an Old System search of the servient and dominant tenements, proving that the grantors in the creating deed had good title to create the easement and that it was not subsequently extinguished by union of tenements.

 Plan requirements

-All Primary Applications under s.14 Real Property Act 1900 should be accompanied by a new plan of survey, unless exempt for the reasons set out below.
+All Primary Applications under section 14 Real Property Act 1900 should be accompanied by a new plan of survey, unless exempt for the reasons set out below.
 The plan should be lodged with the application and will be registered as a deposited plan.
-In addition to the fee for the primary application, plan lodgment fees will apply.
-Where the plan includes Torrens title land the certificate(s) of title must be lodged or produced.
-The normal requirements for subdivision consent, signatures and section 88B instruments apply to plans lodged with primary applications.
+In addition to the fee for the Primary Application, plan lodgment fees will apply.
+Where the plan includes Torrens Title land, the Certificate(s) of Title must be lodged or produced.
+The normal requirements for subdivision consent, signatures and section 88B instruments apply to plans lodged with Primary Applications.

 Exemptions from new plans of survey

-Subject to the written approval of the Manager, Old System Plans Section, a new plan of survey is not required where the parcel is a lot in a registered deposited plan which:
+Subject to the written approval of the Plan and Title Advisor at NSW LRS (plan-info@nswlrs.com.au), a new plan of survey may not be required where the parcel is a lot in a registered deposited plan which:

 • is a plan of survey made within 12 years of the date of lodgment